Blois, Loir-et-Cher tourism & sightseeing

-France This Way comment: Blois is one of our favourite towns in the Loire Valley and an unmissable highlight of your visit to the region!
+France This Way comment: Blois is one of our favourite towns in the Loire Valley and an unmissable highlight of your visit: the town is one of the most interesting in the region, and has an impressive centre with several historic monuments as well as the renowned Chateau de Blois in the centre of the town.

-Before starting to explore the centre of the town we suggest you cross the bridge on the town centre and walk a short distance along the river banks.
-The view from here across the town is really very lovely, and also helps you get a sense of where each of the main monuments in the town is situated.
+Before starting to explore the centre of the town we suggest you cross the bridge in the town centre and walk a short distance along the river banks on the other side.
+This long stone bridge in Blois, the Pont Jacques Gabriel, dates from the 18th century.
+The view from here across the town is very lovely, and also helps you get a sense of where each of the main monuments in the town is situated.
 To help you there is an information board that highlights each of the principal monuments in Blois.

 Chateau de Blois